Zwivel's Complete Guide to the Brazilian Butt Lift: Techniques, Recovery, and Results

 The same goes for sitting.
 Of course, it might be difficult to avoid sitting altogether.
 So, if you can’t avoid sitting down, simply place a pillow or two beneath your thighs to limit the pressure on your buttocks and shift positions every 15 minutes.

 After you’ve recovered from your procedure and have achieved the results you wanted, your Brazilian butt lift results will last for a long time.
 However, weight fluctuations and aging will affect your results.
 You can maintain your new buttocks by following a healthy lifestyle.

 Should I get a Brazilian butt lift or butt implants?

 This depends on your goals and if you have enough fat.
 Most of the time, patients have enough fat to achieve their desired results.
 However, if you don’t, then you may need butt implants instead.
-Keep in mind, though, that butt implants are related to more risks, including capsular contracture (formation of excess scar tissue around the implant that), implant displacement and seroma/hematoma (fluid/blood collection).
+Keep in mind, though, that butt implants have been linked to more risks, including capsular contracture (formation of excess scar tissue around the implant), implant displacement and seroma/hematoma (fluid/blood collection).

 How many cc’s can I get injected?

-Rather than looking at the maximum amount you can have injected, consider the amount that would look good on you instead.
+Rather than looking at the maximum amount of fat you can have injected, consider the amount that would look good on you instead.
 You might get great results with just 200cc, or you might need 1000cc to get the fullness you want.

 What if I don’t like my results?
 Can I get them fixed?

 Although Brazilian butt lifts are not reversible because some of the fat is grafted into the muscles, in some cases the grafted fat can be diminished by liposuctioning the areas around the muscles.

 Other issues, like asymmetry in shape/size, indentations or inadequate volume, can also be resolved, usually by adding more fat.
 You should talk to your surgeon to find out what their financial policy is regarding touch-ups and corrections before your surgery.